thomasbratt/BelousovZhabotinskyJavaScript/readme.markdown

 ====================

-A JavaScript animation inspired by a chemical reaction called the Belousov–Zhabotinsky reaction.
+A JavaScript animation inspired by a chemical reaction called the Belousovï¿½Zhabotinsky reaction.
 The reaction is described as a nonlinear chemical oscillator, which sums it up fairly well.

 The code is based on a Windows screensaver, which can be found at: